Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung’s smartphones have all supported fast charging for a while now, but the company is now bringing Super Fast Charging technology to more and more devices.
 You’ll find the feature present on flagship devices like the Galaxy S23 series as well as mid-range models like the Galaxy A54.
 But the question is, how does it perform?
 Moreover, is Samsung’s 45W Super Fast charger worth paying for if you already have an older USB-A adapter lying around?

 The Galaxy S10 5G from 2019 was Samsung’s first smartphone to offer Super Fast Charging, with support for up to 25W of power.
 The company one-upped itself a few months later with the Galaxy Note 10 Plus, which debuted with even faster 45W charging.
 Somewhat confusingly, however, Samsung used the Super Fast Charging label for both 25W and 45W charging.
 That tradition continues to this day.

 Samsung Super Fast Charging guarantees 25W of peak charging power, with potential to go beyond.

 In a nutshell, Samsung Super Fast Charging guarantees a minimum charging power of 25W.
-On select devices like the Galaxy S22 Plus and S22 Ultra, that figure jumps up to 45W.
+On select devices like the Galaxy S23 Plus and S23 Ultra, that figure jumps up to 45W.
 Keep in mind that you’ll need a 45W-capable adapter to take advantage of the latter.

 Super Fast Charging replaced Samsung’s older Adaptive Fast Charging technology, which offered a maximum output of just 18W.
 Most smartphones have moved past 18W charging these days, with some exceptions like the affordable Pixel 7a.